PiCAT Practice Test 2024 Study Guide (UPDATED)

 9. Assembling Objects (AO)

-The Assembling Objects test consists of 16 items designed to measure your spatial aptitude—the ability to perceive spatial relations.
+The Assembling Objects test consists of 16 items to measure your spatial aptitude—the ability to perceive spatial relations.
 The items involve a series of five drawings and require the identification of an assembled puzzle or correctly connected objects.

 10. Auto Information (AI)